MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-24-disable-self-service.md

 # Disable self-service purchase

-For the Power Platform there is the possibility for a self-service purchase.
-That means user can buy licenses online and use them in their organization without considering the IT or an admin.
+User can purchase Power Platform licenses online and use them in their organization without consulting with IT or an admin.

 ## Why should we care?

-The problem with this is, that this can lead to a shadow IT like behavior.
-In a later blog I will recommend to train and support our user before they get access to all the Power Platform environments in our organization in order to help them grow their skills bit by bit.
+This can lead to a shadow IT like behavior.
+In a later blog I will recommend to train and support users before they get access to all the Power Platform environments in an organization in order to help them grow their skills bit by bit.

 If users are denied a license, they still have the possibility to buy them on their own.
-That means, even if we decided to not use Power Platform in our organization, there is the possibility that user will create Power Platform solutions on their own (this does not work for guest users).
+That means, even if we decided to not use Power Platform in our organization, there is the possibility that users will create Power Platform solutions on their own (this does not work for guest users).

 With their email address and their Azure Active Directory credentials they can sign in to the self-service portals of Power Platform and buy licenses.
 They then get access to a limited view of the Microsoft 365 admin center and can assign those licenses, but only to to users in the same Azure AD tenant.

 As an admin however we have the possibility to see all self-service purchases in our Microsoft 365 admin center.

-In the admin center, select "Billing" and then "Your products"
+In the admin center, select **Billing** and then **Your products**

 ![a picture showing the Microsoft 365 admin center](https://github.com/MichaelRoth42/Juicy-Blog-Stuff/blob/main/assets/images/blog/Self-service_1.png)